roberthead/ruby_on_rails_tutorial/README.md

     h[:name]
     h[:known_for]

-However, Hashes are unordered, so you can't index them like an array.
+However, Hashes are unordered, so you can't access them by index like you would for an Array.

     h[0]